Enabling Services Manager Joined One Community Health in 2012

 Delfina Reyes has worked for One Community Health’s perinatal program since 2005.
 She provides education and support to pregnant women and women who have recently had a baby.
 She enjoys working with pregnant women and helping them get the care and services they need, everything from prenatal education to dental exams and even our behavioral health services.
 Delfina has witnessed how our health promotion programs have made a dramatic difference in the lives of our patients over the years.
 Patients are often more relaxed about talking to the community health workers than they are talking to their provider, and the community health workers have the opportunity to give them that extra care and attention.

-Alicia Swift has worked for One Community Health as the Enabling Services Manager since January 2017.
-She provides support to the Salud Program’s community health workers and registered nurses/diabetes educators and also oversees interpretation and translation services for the organization.
+Alicia Swift has worked for One Community Health since January 2017.
+She was most recently our Enabling Service Manager and is now a Population Health Contractor.
+She provides support to and leads the Patient Family Advisory Committee.
 Originally from the Gorge, Alicia has bachelor’s degree in journalism with a minor in Spanish from the University of Oregon.
 During college, she studied abroad in Querétaro, Mexico, which was the catalyst for her joining the Peace Corps in 2010, serving as a health volunteer in rural Guatemala for two years.
 There, she further discovered her passion for public health and working with underserved populations.
 After the Peace Corps, Alicia earned a master’s degree in public health at the University of Arizona, focusing her studies on family and child – global health.
 At the same time, she managed a non-profit free health clinic that served a unique population in Southern Arizona with more than 90% of the patients being Spanish speaking and dealing with multiple chronic diseases and many barriers to care.
 After graduation, Alicia returned to the Northwest and found home again at One Community Health.
-Since joining our team she has greatly enjoyed being able to work with the Spanish-speaking population and growing the chronic disease prevention services.
 In her spare time, Alicia enjoys any activity that allows her to be in nature regardless of the weather, good food, travel and spending time with family and friends.

 Certified Community Health Worker & Case Manager Joined One Community Health in 2003